bsdayo/spark-vllm-docker/README.md

 ## DISCLAIMER

 This repository is not affiliated with NVIDIA or their subsidiaries.
-The content is provided as a reference material only, not intended for production use.
-Some of the steps and parameters may be unnecessary, and some may be missing.
-This is a work in progress.
-Use at your own risk!
+This is a community effort aimed to help DGX Spark users to set up and run the most recent versions of vLLM on Spark cluster or single nodes.

 The Dockerfile builds from the main branch of VLLM, so depending on when you run the build process, it may not be in fully functioning state.
+You can target a specific vLLM release by setting `--vllm-ref` parameter.

 ## CHANGELOG